 As the Lead Reduction Program moves forward, we want to provide customers with updates on program progress and milestones.
-While our first key metrics dashboard reflects information from January through May 2020, updated dashboards will be posted on a monthly basis beginning in June 2020.
+Updated dashboards will be posted on a monthly basis beginning in June 2020.

 The dashboard reflects activity around the five main components of the Lead Reduction Program:

 - pH adjustment: Increasing the pH level of the water to reduce the risk of lead and other metals getting into drinking water from lead service lines or household plumbing.

 - Inventory: Developing and maintaining a publicly accessible inventory of all customer-owned lead service lines in Denver Water’s service area.
 The service line is the pipe that brings water into the home from the main in the street.

 - Lead Service Line Replacement: Replacing all lead service lines with copper lines at no direct charge to the customer.